eichiarakaki/qtile/README.md

-### This file will be written when it has the slightest decency of the files.
+### this file will be written when the repository has the slightest decency.